siribeesu/pss-lab-report-siribeesu/README.md

 ## 🤖 AI Usage Log

-This project was developed using **Claude Code** as the AI assistant, with all code reviewed and refined manually.
+This project was developed using **Antigravity** as the AI assistant, with all code reviewed and refined manually.

 | Task | Prompts | Steps | Refinements |
 |------|---------|-------|------------|